Resources | Cyderes

 Security teams have access to more data and tools than ever before.
 More data doesn’t always mean better answers.
 When identities, assets, access, and exposures live across disconnected systems, teams only see fragments of risk.
 This fragmented visibility makes it difficult to prioritize threats, investigate incidents, and understand the true security posture of an organization.

-For example, a critical vulnerability on a production server owned by a privileged identity represents a far greater risk than the same vulnerability on an internal test machine.
-Without unified context, both may appear equally severe.
+Consider a practical example: a critical vulnerability on a production server accessed by a privileged identity represents a far greater risk than the same vulnerability on an isolated test machine.

 Data fabric provides immediate value for security teams by connecting fragmented data sources.
 This unified context helps teams investigate threats faster, prioritize risks more accurately, and reduce the manual effort required to correlate data across tools.